geco-bern/rsofundemo/README.md

 The [00_validation_files_creation.R](https://github.com/stineb/rsofundemo/tree/main/analysis) file creates the validation data necessary to run the P-model.
 The driver data can be obatined from [Zenodo](https://zenodo.org/records/8403081). the files will be stored in [data](https://github.com/stineb/rsofundemo/tree/main/data).

-The file will use two custom function that can be found in [R](https://github.com/stineb/rsofundemo/tree/main/R).
-To work it requires the path for each file needed and an output path to store the results.

 to run the script, you need to download the data from [Zenodo](https://zenodo.org/records/8403081).
 The metadata file is already present in [data-raw](https://github.com/stineb/rsofundemo/tree/main/data-raw).

 ## P-model Use